 If you have any big event coming up during the week or the month, begin backward planning so that you won’t get to that event exhausted and unprepared.

-My mother used to say, “Never put off to tomorrow what you can do today.”
+My mother’s best kitchen hack was doing today instead of putting off to tomorrow.
+She used to say, “Never put off to tomorrow what you can do today.”

 4. Only One Time Around.

 Make your time worthwhile.
+This kitchen hack saves you time and energy for later.
 If you’re planning on having home fries one night later in the week, twice-baked potatoes or seasoned potatoes, you can prepare baked potatoes one evening.
 Since you’re heating up the oven, double the number of potatoes you’re baking.
 Same oven, same time, and different meals = common sense.
 I’ve done this and used the extra potatoes for potato soup, home fries, or garlic-sliced potatoes.
 Likewise, Sloppy Joes or the hamburger mixture from Taco Salad can be served on a baked potato bar later in the week (or put in the freezer for a meal in a week or two).
 Since you’ll be standing at the stove anyhow, stirring and seasoning, why not make that time worthwhile and do it all at once instead of twice?

 5. Pssst!
 Dinner Guests Will Never Know.